 -

-More specifically, by the operation of the electronic platform “Electronic Property File“, notaries and contracting parties would be supported in the conclusion of notarial deeds for the creation, transfer, alteration, or abolition of rights in rem in real estate, through the simplification and digitization of the process of collecting the documents required for the drafting of the relevant notarial deeds.
+The “Digital Real Estate Transfer File” is established pursuant provisions of Law 5076/2023(Government Gazette A’ 207/13-12-2023),to support the conclusion of notarial deeds for the creation, transfer, alteration, or abolition of real estate rights in rem, through the simplification and digitization of the process of collecting the documents required for the notarial deeds drafting of the relevant.

 -